What Is An Empty Net Goal In Ice Hockey?

 Is Pulling A Goalie Worth It?

-Is it advisable to pull a goalie even though the risk is higher than the benefit?
-It simply depends on what is at stake.
-Whenever the coach of a team believes that even though the odds of winning are very low, especially at the final minute, he can opt for pulling his team’s goalie, hoping that it gives them the leverage to at least settle for a tie.
+Is it wise to remove the goaltender even though the danger outweighs the reward?
+Simply put, it depends on the stakes.
+When a team’s coach feels that, even though the chances of winning are slim, especially in the dying seconds of a game, he can choose to pull his team’s goalie in the hopes that it will give them the advantage to at least settle for a tie.

 How Often Do Empty Net Goals Occur?